masasakano/rangeary/.github/README.md

 ## Final comment

-This work is inspired by Ian Stewart, who developped a (numeric) multiple-range library in Fortran90 for the SAS software package for XMM-Newton telescope.
+This work is inspired by Ian Stewart, who developed a (numeric) multiple-range library in FORTRAN90 for the SAS software package for XMM-Newton telescope.
 I appreciate his work.

 The implementation to Ruby was not straightforward, though, partly because the built-in Range does not allow to exclude the begin boundary, and partly